trinodb/trino.io/trino-the-definitive-guide.md

 Trino query can combine data from multiple sources to allow for analytics across your entire organization.

-Get started: Explore Trino's use cases, and learn about tools that help you connect to Trino for querying and processing huge amounts of data
+Get started: Explore Trino's use cases and learn about tools that help you connect to Trino for querying and processing huge amounts of data

 Go deeper: Learn Trino's internal workings, including how to connect to and